 Zoilo Versalles (AL MVP in 1965) is a janitor in Minneapolis, and sometimes drops into the clubhouse for a visit.

 Well, the Twins played like crap Saturday night, extending their early-season losing streak to five games after a 7-0 loss to the Royals.
-It’s apparently the worst start in franchise history, although they also started last season 1-6.
+It’s apparently the worst start in franchise history.
+They started last season 1-6.

 The team’s not hitting, not playing good defense and not pitching well.
 And that combination will not win you many games.
 Tommy Milone pitched well for three-plus innings and then gave up back-to-back home runs.
 He eventually surrendered four runs, but only two were earned because of two errors behind him.
 If I had to second guess Paul Molitor, I would’ve let Milone pitch longer, down 4-0, because reliever Casey Fien appeared to have nothing and got hit hard, surrendering three more runs.